GIANTCRAB/gitlabby-dockerish-laravel/README.md

 ```
 before_script:
-  # For more information, view https://docs.gitlab.com/ce/ci/ssh_keys/README.html
-  # install ssh-agent
   - 'which ssh-agent || ( apt-get update -y && apt-get install openssh-client -y )'
-  # run ssh-agent
   - eval $(ssh-agent -s)
-  # add ssh key stored in SSH_PRIVATE_KEY variable to the agent store
   - ssh-add <(echo "$SSH_PRIVATE_KEY")
-  # disable host key checking (NOTE: makes you susceptible to man-in-the-middle attacks)
-  # WARNING: use only in docker container, if you use it with shell you will overwrite your user's ssh config
   - mkdir -p ~/.ssh
   - echo -e "Host *\n\tStrictHostKeyChecking no\n\n" > ~/.ssh/config
 ...